lucasjoliveau/doc/fr/developer/reference/frontend/framework_overview.md

 ## Python Interpreter

-The Odoo framework features a built-in small python interpreter.
+The Konvergo ERP framework features a built-in small python interpreter.
 Its purpose is to evaluate small python expressions.
-This is important, because views in Odoo have modifiers written in python, but they need to be evaluated by the browser.
+This is important, because views in Konvergo ERP have modifiers written in python, but they need to be evaluated by the browser.

 Example: